SAP-samples/integration-suite-b2b-exercises-basic/exercises/Ex01/1/README.md

 ![image](../1/assets/2.3.png)

-**4**: 4.
-Switch the Agreement Creation Mode to Copy from Template.
+**4**: 	Switch the Agreement Creation Mode to Copy from Template.
 (more details can be found in the documentation https://help.sap.com/docs/integration-suite/sap-integration-suite/creating-trading-partner-agreement.
 Deselect Shipment Notification and Invoice Message as in this simplified example we are only using the Purchase Order Request Response.
 Then select the TradingPartner-P123456 (with P123456 your userid) you’ve created and click on Open Draft.

 ![image](../1/assets/2.4.png)

+Deselect Shipment Notification and Invoice Message as in this simplified example we are only using the Purchase Order Request Response.
+Then select the TradingPartner-P123456 (with P123456 your userid) you’ve created and click on Open Draft.

 ![image](../1/assets/2.4.1.png)